Skip to main content

 Nurse practitioner jobs are plentiful.
 The salary is predominantly six figures.
 And the path to achieving your advanced degree and licensure is clear.

-If you’re an RN practicing nursing in Massachusetts and are ready to invest in yourself to become a family nurse practitioner, AIC offers an online pathway to reach your goal.
+If you’re an RN practicing in Massachusetts and are ready to invest in yourself to become a family nurse practitioner, AIC offers an online pathway to reach your goal.

-AIC’s Master of Science in Nursing – Family Nurse Practitioner program (MSN-FNP) is designed for working nurses to earn their master’s degree online in just eight semesters.
+AIC’s online Master of Science in Nursing – Family Nurse Practitioner program (MSN-FNP) is designed for working nurses to earn their master’s degree online in just eight semesters.
 The fully accredited program offers 100% online coursework, clinical hours with a preceptor near you, and time-saving clinical placement services.

 If you already have your master’s degree in nursing and want to specialize in family medicine, AIC’s online FNP Post-Master’s Certificate is also available.